 Who wouldn't want to work from home on a part-time basis and earn thousands of dollars a month?
 It's an offer millions of people can't or don't refuse.
-Unfortunately, some of these folks eventually regret having done business with a so-called work-at-home employer.
+Unfortunately, some of these folks eventually regret having done business with a so-called, work-at-home employer.

-"It's hard to distinguish legitimate work-at-home programs from people who are just out to get your money," says Sheila Atkins, associate director of public affairs for the Council of Better Business Bureaus in Arlington, Virginia.
+"It's hard to distinguish legitimate work-at-home programs from people who are just out to get your money," said Sheila Atkins, associate director of public affairs for the Council of Better Business Bureaus in Arlington, Virginia.